ec-europa/ecl-twig/src/ec/packages/ec-component-link/docs/link.md

   - "type" (string) (default: '') - type of link.
 Available types are 'default' or standalone
   - "label" (string) (default: '') - Content of link
   - "path" (string) (default: '') - Link url (href attribute)
+  - "icon_position" (string) (default: 'after') - Position of link icon (can be 'before' or 'after') if icon is available
 - "icon" [optional] (associative array) default: A predefined structure such as in the Icon component.
 All parameters can be freely set, except for the 'size' parameter, which is set permanently as 'fluid'.
 - "extra_classes" (optional) (string) (default: '') Extra classes (space separated) for the icon
 - "extra_attributes" (optional) (array) (default: []) Extra attributes for icon